edouardpoitras/adversity-dark-matter-gl-style/README.md

 5) Serve tiles:
     - With docker: `docker run --rm -it -v $(pwd):/data -p 8080:8080 maptiler/tileserver-gl`
 6) Check out your new tiles: http://localhost:8080

+You can now configure Adversity to fetch tiles from http://localhost:8080/styles/dark-matter